Working Girls (2010 film)

-Working Girls is a 2010 Filipino comedy film remake directed by Jose Javier Reyes.
+Working Girls is a 2010 Filipino comedy film directed by Jose Javier Reyes.
+It is a sequel to the 1984 film of the same name.
 The film stars Eugene Domingo, Jennylyn Mercado, Iza Calzado, Cristine Reyes, Bianca King, Eula Valdez and Ruffa Gutierrez.

 Plot

-In a world where men dominate business and women excel in the office, this movie follows the lives of everyday women navigating their unique challenges.
+In a world where men dominate business and women excel in the office, this movie follows the lives of everyday women as they navigate their challenges.

-Paula (Domingo), the daughter-in-law of Nimfa (Gina Pareño), who reigns as the queen of fake designer bags.
-Her high earnings support her children’s private school education, compensating for her irresponsible, unemployed husband.
+Paula reigns as the queen of fake designer bags.
+Her high earnings support her children’s education in a private school, compensating for her irresponsible, unemployed husband.

-Ada (Mercado), a single mother, juggles her job as a call center agent by night and her studies by day, striving to provide for her young son.
-However, her dedication strains her relationship with her mother, Sabel (Locsin).
-Her close friend, Tobz (Aquino), faces his own troubles with his girlfriend, Wendy (Reyes), a busy aspiring actress who neglects him.
-Her path crosses with Rodney (Rosell), an attorney for celebrity plastic surgeon Dr. Cleo Carillo.
+Ada, a single mother, juggles her job as a call center agent by night and her studies by day, striving to provide for her young son.
+However, her dedication strains her relationship with her mother, Sabel.
+Her close friend, Tobz, faces his own troubles with his girlfriend Wendy, a busy aspiring actress who neglects him.
+Her path crosses with Rodney, an attorney for celebrity plastic surgeon Dr. Cleo Carillo.

-Marilou (Gutierrez), a beauty queen turned CEO after her husband's death, grapples with conflicts involving her stepdaughter Amanda and her own daughter, Dara (King).
-A Berkeley graduate, Dara strives to prove herself in a television job while managing pressures from home and her boss, Suzanne (Martin).
-Meanwhile, Theresa (Calzado), a nurse for Dr. Carillo's husband, finds contentment in her work but struggles with a broken heart.
+Marilou, a beauty queen turned CEO after her husband's death, grapples with conflicts involving her stepdaughter Amanda and her own daughter, Dara.
+A Berkeley graduate, Dara strives to prove herself in a television job while managing pressures from home and her boss, Suzanne.
+Meanwhile, Theresa, a nurse for Dr. Carillo's husband, finds contentment in her job but struggles with a broken heart.

-In the end, Paula chooses to embrace her role as a loud-mouthed, responsible wife after a brief affair with her temporary driver (Davao).
+In the end, Paula chooses to embrace her role as a loud-mouthed, responsible wife after a brief affair with her temporary driver.
 Ada realizes her love for Tobz, while Wendy is left heartbroken when Rodney departs.

-Dara showcases her talent by uncovering the truth about activist Dolorosa "Rose" Bonefacio (Lopez), and Marilou discovers Amanda's schemes against the company.
+Dara showcases her talent by uncovering the truth about activist Dolorosa "Rose" Bonefacio, and Marilou discovers Amanda's schemes against the company.
 Finally, Theresa finds closure by forgiving her ex-suitor.

 This story captures the everyday struggles of women in love, family, finances, and community, serving as a sequel to Ishmael Bernal's blockbuster comedy from the '80s, originally produced by Viva Films.